Mattcreates25/West_nile_virus/README.md

 Sequences of the Spanish 2020 WNV outbreak ```OU``` the closest relatives from previous outbreaks in Italy and the sequence JF719069 from a lethal equine case in Andalusia (Spain) in 2010.
 Other Spanish outbreaks were: JF707789, from a mosquito in Huelva, FJ766331 and FJ766332 from a golden eagle in Toledo.
 Other related outbreaks from the Mediterranean region (Cyprus MF797870), or adjacent locations (United Arab Emirates KU588135 and Russia MN149538) are also included.

+## future
+use UFboot to  generate bootstrap values calculate non-synonymous to synonymous ratios along the viral genomes using the ```KaKs_Calculator```